Chart Color Schemes

 Desert Springs displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The latest Census evaluation found that Desert Springs had 67.5% houses and 32.5% other dwellings, compared to Non-Metro NT's 67.8% houses and 32.2% other dwellings.
-Home ownership in Desert Springs was at 22.7%, with mortgaged dwellings at 39.8% and rented dwellings at 37.6%.
-The median monthly mortgage repayment was $2,264, higher than Non-Metro NT's average of $1,800.
+In Desert Springs, as assessed in the latest Census, 67.5% of dwellings were houses, with the remaining 32.5% comprising semi-detached homes, apartments, and other types.
+This distribution is similar to Non-Metro NT's 67.8% houses and 32.2% other dwellings.
+Home ownership in Desert Springs stood at 22.7%, with mortgaged dwellings at 39.8% and rented ones at 37.6%.
+The median monthly mortgage repayment was $2,264, exceeding Non-Metro NT's average of $1,800.
 The median weekly rent in Desert Springs was $500, compared to Non-Metro NT's $280.
-Nationally, Desert Springs' mortgage repayments were significantly higher at $2,264 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $500.
+Nationally, Desert Springs' mortgage repayments averaged significantly higher at $2,264 versus Australia's $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing